 Basically I would only suggest getting this machine if you think you’ll use it often.
 For our family, it makes a lot of sense because our diet is mostly Indian and now we no longer need to buy frozen flatbreads from the Indian store.
 And thanks to their latest update, we won’t need to buy frozen pizzas either.
 I can’t wait to see what other updates they have in store.
-I’m personally so happy with this machine and it seems others are too (you can read other positive reviews from happy customers here if you’d like!).
+I’m personally so happy with this machine and it seems others are too.

 I’m gluten-free, should I get the Rotimatic?

 A lot of you know that I am gluten-free.
 I was able to make gluten-free roti with this machine (you can see pictures of these rotis below) BUT I would not recommend that you buy the Rotimatic yet if you follow a gluten-free diet.
 I suggest waiting until the company formally releases a gluten-free setting, which I’ve heard is coming soon!